Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Merkel's coalition furthermore proposed the tentative date of July 3, Left party chairperson Renner said on Thursday.

 Revelations of the NSA amassing phone data from private German citizens, as well as tapping Chancellor Merkel's cell phone have outraged the German public.
-The incident has alsodamaged US-German diplomatic relations
+The incident has also damaged US-German diplomatic relations, coinciding with efforts by the EU and US to agree on a transatlantic trade pact.

 Snowden, who first leaked the information to the media last June, is still wanted by the US on treason charges.